 Installation of such features is permissible and encouraged where it can be accomplished without diminishing the historic character of the building.
+Edgewood-Park City supports the use of solar panels and other renewable energy technologies to achieve broader community goals of sustainability.
+See the section headed "Historic Preservation and Sustainability" for further information.
 Use these guidelines when considering rooftop solar collectors in order to limit the potential for them to affect the aesthetic of the building:

 - 1. Minimize the impact of rooftop solar collectors on the historic character of the building. - a.
 Ensure that the roof structure can support the weight of added collectors. - b.
 Install solar collectors on roof slopes that are inconspicuous from the public street right-of-way. - c.
 If a building's orientation limits the utility of solar collectors on a rear roof slope, a slightly visible location on a secondary elevation may be considered.
 Appropriateness will be considered regarding the size of the installation, panel arrangement, and material finish. - d.
-Position solar collectors behind features such as dormers or chimneys in order to minimize their visibility from the public street right-of-way. - e.
-Install solar collectors on accessory buildings at the rear of the lot rather than on the primary structure. - f.
+If possible, position solar collectors behind features such as dormers or chimneys in order to minimize their visibility from the public street right-of-way. - e.
+If possible, install solar collectors on accessory buildings at the rear of the lot rather than on the primary structure. - f.
 Install solar collectors so that they lay parallel to the roof surface. - g.
 Install solar collectors to be, at maximum, within 6" of the roof surface. - h.
-Install solar collectors in a manner that they do not cause irreversible damage to the roof structure or require the alteration or removal of character defining-features such as chimneys, dormers, or cornices. - i.
-Select solar collectors and frames that are similar in color to roofing materials in order to minimize their appearance.
+Install solar collectors in a manner that they do not cause irreversible damage to the roof structure or require the alteration or removal of character defining features such as chimneys, dormers, or cornices. - i.
+Select solar collectors and frames that are similar in color to roofing materials in order to minimize their appearance. - 2.
+As new solar collector technologies are developed, they can be evaluated on a case-by-case basis, based on the guidelines above.